The terms of granting childcare allowances to supplement family benefits during the period of parental leave SK 36/15

 The special character of assistance that guarantees minimum living standards for family members should be evaluated not only with regard to the childcare allowance alone, but also in a broader context of the entire system of social assistance covered from the state budget, including a family benefit, a childcare allowance to supplement the family benefit due to the birth of a child, a one-off benefit due to the birth of a child, as well as the social assistance programme called “Family 500+”.

-The hearing was presided over by the President of the Constitutional Tribunal, Judge Julia Przyłębska, and the Judge Rapporteur was Judge Leon Kieres.
+The Presiding Judge of the adjudicating bench was the President of the Constitutional Tribunal, Judge Julia Przyłębska, and the Judge Rapporteur was Judge Leon Kieres.